 Pupils know how and why maths is used in the outside world and in the workplace.
 By the end of KS2 our pupils can confidently articulate the ways in which maths can support their future potential.

 Mathematical concepts and skills are mastered in a way that enables our children to confidently explain their thinking using appropriate mathematical vocabulary.
-They are able to independently apply concepts to new situations and recognise appropriate links between mathematical topics and concepts.
+They are able to independently apply concepts to new situations and recognise appropriate links between mathematical topics and theories.
 We embed this through our ‘number sense’ and ‘number talk’ sessions than run from reception right through to Year 6.

 Children are able to demonstrate a quick recall of facts and mathematical procedures.
-This includes strong number bonds and a good knowledge of their times tables, through Number Gym (Bond Builder & Table Trainer), MyMaths and Times Tables Rock Stars.
+This includes strong number bonds and a good knowledge of their times tables through Number Gym (Bond Builder & Table Trainer), MyMaths and Times Tables Rock Stars.

 Pupils use acquired vocabulary with confidence.
-They use a variety of methods independently and show a growth mind set when faced with problems or challenges.
+They use a variety of methods independently and show a growth mindset when faced with problems or challenges.
 Children show flexibility and fluidity to move between different contexts and representations of maths.

 Pupils show a high level of pride in the presentation and understanding of their learning.